Begunia

-Begunia is a Town of Khordha district and a Notified Area Council (NAC) of the Indian state of Odisha.
-Begunia is situated approximately 45 KM away from Bhubaneswar, 18 KM away from the district headquarters, Khordha, and 14 KM away from Rajsunakhala.
-The Odisha State Highway (which is known as Khordha-Balangir) runs through this town and also a Railway transport system is operational between khordha town station and Begunia.
+Begunia is a town of the Khordha district and a Notified Area Council (NAC) of the Indian state of Odisha.
+Begunia is situated approximately 45 KM away from Bhubaneswar, 18 km away from the district headquarters, Khordha, and 14 KM away from Rajsunakhala.
+The Odisha State Highway (which is known as Khordha-Balangir) runs through this town, and also a Railway transport system is operational between Khordha Town Station and Begunia.

 Begunia (Vidhan Sabha constituency) is the assembly constituency for this region.
 This constituency includes Begunia block and Bologarh block.